CDLUC3/ezid/templates/doc/apidoc.2.rst

 an HTML page.

-To distinguish between the two interfaces EZID employs HTTP `content negotiation`_.
-If a request comes in with an HTTP Accept header that expresses a preference for any form of HTML or XML, the UI is invoked;
-otherwise, the API is invoked.
+To distinguish between the two interfaces EZID employs HTTP `content negotiation`_ `\ `:ext-icon:.
+If a request comes in with an HTTP Accept header that expresses a preference for any form of HTML or XML, the UI is invoked; otherwise, the API is invoked.
 A preference for the API can be made explicit by omitting any Accept header, or setting the Accept header to something like "text/plain".
 If using Java, it will probably be necessary to override the default Accept header Java sends as follows::